-This three-year Geospatial Surveying and Mapping BEng Honours degree focuses on developing your expertise across science, technology and mathematics.
-You'll graduate with the skills and knowledge you need to stand out in this in-demand field.
+Geospatial Surveying and Mapping BEng Honours is a highly practical degree.
+It focuses on developing your expertise across science, technology and mathematics.
+You'll use state-of-the-art technology and mathematical-based analysis.
+This will aid study of the built and natural environments.
+You'll graduate with skills and knowledge you need to succeed in this in-demand field.

-You'll use state-of-the-art equipment throughout your degree and enjoy hands-on learning experiences through outdoor and computer-based practical work, learning a wide range of techniques, such as:
+Your studies will include outdoor and computer-based practical work.
+You'll learn a wide range of techniques, such as:

 - engineering surveying